sprietNathanael/nodeMochaTestGenerator/README.md

 Node library that generates and runs unit tests for mocha from Json description of functions.

+Those tests can be:
+- on the expected result of a function
+- on the `TypeError` throwing if a parameter is not correct
+- on the expected calling of a function inside the function to test

 Before describing a function, its parameters types has to be described.

 A parameter of a function is seen as a type coupled with a name.